-The big news in gaming this month was the unveiling of the Xbox One and the real possibility of no longer having a used gaming market on either the new Xbox or Playstation.
+The big news in gaming this month was the unveiling of the Xbox One and the real possibility of no longer having a used gaming market1 on either the new Xbox or Playstation.
 The internets are alive with rage, as gamers complain and threaten to boycott the console.
-The rationale seems to coalesce around the idea there is already a mature market around used games, that games are already expensive, and that gaming media ought to follow other media in its ability to be sold and transferred to a new owner, as long as it’s not copied.
+The rationale seems to coalesce around the idea there is already a mature market around used games, that games are already expensive, and that gaming media ought to follow other media in its ability to be sold and transferred to a new owner, as long as it’s not copied2.

 Rather than focus on whether gamers should or should not be able to buy and sell used games, it’s a lot more illuminating to try to figure out why the industry is seriously trying to kill used games.

 Contrary to popular opinion, games are pretty cheap, and this is just as true of the $0.99 app store as it is of $60 AAA, big-budget titles.
 The prices of games have not kept up with inflation; I remember spending $80+ on a copy of Final Fantasy III on the SNES back around 1995, which in today’s dollars would cost well over $120.
 That we’ve had cheap disc media – and the corresponding price drop – and only a $10 bump in MSRP for top titles really shows the price sensitivity of the gaming community.

 The biggest development beyond standardizing around $60 USD is the introduction of limited editions, which generate better profits for the publishers and are tricky more in terms of managing the feeling of exclusivity (e.g., limited) and inventory management (it’s expensive to keep big boxes in warehouses and stores).